The Many Ways Addiction Affects The Family

 Battling a substance use disorder (SUD) is viewed by many as a personal experience.
 Because harmful substances have devastating effects on the user, many may not take into consideration the other people involved.
 Spouses, children, and parents may all be impacted by the way addiction affects the family.

 The effects of drug and alcohol addiction can be both short-term and long-term.
 Peaceful, loving homes can be divided by the strain caused by drug and alcohol abuse.
-Conflict becomes normal as family members fight to engage with a child who abuses Heroin, for example.
+Conflict becomes normal as family members fight to engage with a loved one who abuses heroin, for example.
 Trust begins to erode.
 Relatives may become more guarded if a relative abusing illicit substances acts with aggression or hides their disorder in secrecy.
 Marriages can end due to changes caused by addiction.
 Communication becomes more difficult, highlighting frustration.

 Family members may see their relative endure side effects of drugs or fly into rages when under the influence of alcohol.
 Others may see their relatives lose weight rapidly, becoming unrecognizable.
 Some may not hear from a loved one for an extended period of time, only to discover that they are living on the street or have fatally overdosed.
 Such shocks can cause a relative to endure severe trauma or develop unhealthy coping mechanisms like codependent behaviors in response.